Onagraceae . . . . . Willowherbs

 Epilobium alsinifolium . . . .
 Chickweed Willowherb

-Locally frequent by mountain streams in N of Br; Slightly toothed leaves with runners below the soil surface and yellow scale leaves
+Locally frequent by mountain streams in N of Br; slightly toothed leaves; runners below the soil surface and yellow scale leaves

 Epilobium anagallidifolium . . . .
 Alpine Willowherb

-Locally frequent by mountain streams in N of Br; runners on surface with green leaves
+Locally frequent by mountain streams in N of Br; lvs +/- entire; seeds with appendage; runners on surface with green leaves

 Locally frequent by streams in N of Br